bcgov/platform-services-status/_updates/2020-03-22-whats-next.md

 **No new features/services** will be introduced onto the OCP 3.11 Platform.
 All security tools (except those that have already been added to the Platform i.e. Artifactory) will not be added to the current Openshift 3.11 Platform and will be introduced as part of the Openshift 4 Upgrade.

- Aporeto service will NOT be restored on the Platform at this moment - see the following explanatory note:
+**Aporeto service will NOT be restored on the Platform at this moment**, see the following explanatory note:

 *Keeping the Aporeto service disabled on the Platform was not an easy decision for the team.
 We’ve put a lot of hard work into bringing this technology to the Platform and helping the product teams leverage its benefits.
 However, in the current circumstances, our focus is to eliminate or minimize the impact of any potential risk that could disrupt Platform operations during the COVID-19 situation.
 We will revisit this decision as soon as the situation changes.
 At this moment the Platform uses the Openshift native network security model that has been in effect prior to the Aporeto launch on the Platform in Oct 2019.